babybro25/hyprkedar/readme.md

 # hyprkedar
-Tool for easily switch between workspaces and moving windows in multiple monitors setup in hyprland.
+Tool for easily switching between workspaces and moving windows in multiple monitors setup in hyprland.

 # requirements
 1. hyprland